-Ronaldo hat-trick keeps Real top
+Ronaldo hat-trick keeps Real Madrid top

 Sevilla missed a chance to get closer to Real when it was pegged back to a 1-1 draw by Sporting Gijon.

+The star-studded team was frustrated by bottom club Granada which managed to reach the break at the Nou Camp without conceding.

+Barca came close early in the second half when Neymar hit the post.
+A minute later Rafiinha made the pressure count, shooting into the top of the net from close range.

-Barcelona plays Granada in the evening kick-off, and Villareal could close the gap on the leaders if it can overcome Eibar in one of the Sunday fixtures.
+Villareal could close the gap on the leaders if it can overcome Eibar in one of the Sunday fixtures.